Facundo Torres: Palmeiras

 On 20 December 2024, it was announced that Torres had been transferred to Brazilian club Palmeiras for an Orlando City club record fee of reportedly up to $14 million.
 Torres signed to a five-year contract until the end of 2029 and he expressed delight about being reunited with former Peñarol teammate Joaquín Piquerez.

 On 18 January 2025, Torres made his debut for the club in the Campeonato Paulista in a 1–1 draw against Noroeste.
 In Torres' next appearance on 25 January he scored his first goal for the club, the opening goal of a 2–1 loss to Novorizontino.
 On 16 April, Torres scored his first Série A goal, the lone goal of a 1–0 win at Internacional.
 On 19 June, Torres made his FIFA Club World Cup debut as Palmeiras defeated Egyptian club Al Ahly 2–0 in the second group stage match.
 On 4 July, Palmeiras was eliminated by English club Chelsea in the quarter-finals in a 2–1 loss with Torres playing each game except the first group stage match.
+On 29 November, Palmeiras reached the final of 2025 Copa Libertadores, but were defeated 1–0 by Flamengo and in the second-to-last matchday of the season also lost the league to Flamengo.

+Austin FC

+On 23 January 2026, Torres signed with Major League Soccer club Austin FC, cementing his return to the league after one season.
+Torres joined on a four-and-a-half year designated player contract with a team option for another year.
+On 21 February, Torres made his debut in a 2–2 draw against Minnesota United and provided an assist to Brendan Hines-Ike's opening goal.
+Torres scored his first goal for Austin FC in a 3–3 draw with Toronto FC on 18 April.